ItsDarker/Bug-bounty-recon/README.md

 # Bug-bounty-recon
-Python program for bug bounty recon using tools
+A Python program for bug bounty recon using tools.
 This is just an example and you should modify the script as per your requirements.
 This should be used only in a legal and ethical manner.